github/deploy-nodejs/README.md

 # deploy-nodejs

 This repository is for the **GitHub** Action to deploy a **NodeJS** application to **AWS** Serverless.
-Developers on **GitHub** can call this Action to take their current **NodeJS** application, and pass basic variables to help deploy thier application.
+Developers on **GitHub** can call this Action to take their current **NodeJS** application, and pass basic variables to help deploy their application.

 ## How to use